Electronic Structure of UGe$_{2\pm x}$ Thin Films from Photoelectron Spectroscopy: Discussion

 Based on the study of stoichiometry variations in the UGe$_{2\pm x}$ thin films, the behavior of U--Ge compounds can be placed in a broader context by comparison with other uranium compounds formed with other $p$-block ligands, such as Si, Ga, and Te.
 First of all, a clear contrast emerges between uranium tellurides and the lighter-ligand systems.
 As tellurium is known to adopt multiple bonding motifs and coordination environments~\cite{Steinberg2025Tellurides}, uranium tellurides exhibit pronounced spectral shifts, gap formation, and substantial redistribution of valence-band spectral weight with composition~\cite{u-te}.
 By contrast, ligands such as Si, Ga, and Ge form more rigid bonding frameworks, and changes in composition primarily modulate spectral weight rather than inducing qualitative changes in the valence-band line shape.

 At this point, we emphasize that the present conclusions are based on spectroscopic probes of the local electronic structure in the UGe$_{2\pm x}$ thin films.
 While some degree of disorder or phase admixture cannot be excluded in sputter-deposited films, XPS and UPS primarily probe short-range chemical bonding and local electronic states and remain interpretable even when disorder suppresses fine spectral details associated with long-range order~\cite{Ley1973}.
-Early XPS studies by Ejima et al.~\cite{Ejima1996} showed that the U~4$f$ core-level spectra of bulk UGe$_2$ and samples assigned to U$_3$Ge$4$ are nearly identical.
+Early XPS studies by Ejima et al.~\cite{Ejima1996} showed that the U~4$f$ core-level spectra of bulk UGe$_2$ and samples assigned to U$_3$Ge$_4$ are nearly identical.
+The same result was found in the comparative valence band studies of bulk UGe$_2$, U$_3$Ge$_4$ and U$_5$Ge$_3$ \cite{soda1991}.
 The present thin-film data are fully consistent with these bulk observations.

 The rigid compositional behavior is also well documented for uranium silicides and gallides.
-Photoelectron spectroscopy studies of U–Si bulk compounds \cite{sarma} and UGa$_x$ thin films \cite{ladiaUGa} show valence bands dominated by a strong U~$5f$-derived peak at the Fermi level, with only weak additional spectral weight at higher binding energies that has been attributed mainly to hybridized U~$d$ and ligand~$p$ states rather than to a reorganization of the U~$5f$ manifold.
+Photoelectron spectroscopy studies of U–Si bulk compounds \cite{sarma} and UGa$_x$ thin films \cite{ladiaUGa} show valence bands dominated by a strong U~$5f$-derived peak at the Fermi level, with only weak additional spectral weight at higher binding energies that has been attributed mainly to hybridized U~$d$ and ligand~$p$ states rather than to the extended U~$5f$ manifold.
 Within itinerant-$5f$ description \cite{ladiaUGa}, no pronounced extension of U~$5f$ spectral weight to higher binding energies is expected, consistent with the experimentally observed rigidity of the valence-band line shape.

 In this context, the present U--Ge results provide an important extension.
 Experimentally, the valence-band spectra of U--Ge thin films closely resemble those of silicides and gallides, displaying a robust near-$E_F$ U~$5f$ peak and only modest changes with stoichiometry.
-However, our DFT+$U$(ED) calculations for stoichiometric UGe$_2$, which explicitly treat the atomic multiplet structure of the U~$5f$ shell and go beyond purely itinerant descriptions, reveal that a finite fraction of the U~$5f$ spectral weight extends to binding energies of order 2--4~eV.
-This finding naturally accounts for the broad high-binding-energy hump observed in XPS and indicates that this feature cannot be ascribed solely to the U~$6d$-Ge~$p$ states.
+However, our DFT+$U$(ED) calculations for stoichiometric UGe$_2$, which explicitly treat the atomic multiplet structure of the U~$5f$ shell and go beyond purely itinerant descriptions, reveal that a finite fraction of the U~$5f$ spectral weight contributes to binding energies at $\sim 2$ eV.
+Together with the smaller contributions from U-6$d$ and Ge-4$p$ states, this naturally accounts for the broad high-binding-energy hump observed in XPS.